 - Am I going to need help with this?
 If the terminology is unfamiliar and the paperwork and deadlines feel overwhelming, consider a special education advocate. - Who else should be on our transition team?
 Identify respected and trusted family members, friends, helpers, clinicians and others who can contribute to planning and/or provide continuity after transition. - How are we going to pay for services after age 18?
 Age 22?
-Consider this interactive benefits calculator.
-You might also want to consult an attorney or a special needs financial planner, who can advise you on savings and investment plans, estate planning, and also about benefits that might be available to your family.
+You might want to consult an attorney or a special needs financial planner, who can advise you on savings and investment plans, estate planning, and also about benefits that might be available to your family.